Dog Bite or Animal Attacks?

-Free Case Review from an Austin Dog Bite Attorney Near You
+Free Case Review from an Austin Dog Bite Lawyer Near You

 Dogs are such a common part of our society that people, especially children, often forget the dangers they can pose.
 Unfortunately, pets of all types, breeds and sizes sometimes act out, which can result in serious injuries.
 The most severe dog bites may even result in the wrongful death of the victim.

-Our firm of dog attack lawyers has represented the citizens of Austin since 1978.
+Our dog bite lawyers have represented the citizens of Austin since 1978.
 Today, the founder’s children, Aaron Allison and Keely Allison Ward, alongside son-in-law Adam Ward, continue the firm’s mission of providing professional and aggressive legal counsel to those seriously hurt by the carelessness of others, including irresponsible dog owners.

 What Happens in a Dog Bite Case?